quipucords/quipucords/docs/source/beta.rst

 For example, for a Network source where the name is **mynetwork**, the network to be scanned is the **192.0.2.0/24** subnet, and the Network credentials that are used to run the scan are **roothost1** and **roothost2**, you would enter the following command::

-  # qpc source add --type --name mynetwork --hosts 192.0.2.[1:254] --cred roothost1 roothost2
+  # qpc source add --type network --name mynetwork --hosts 192.0.2.[1:254] --cred roothost1 roothost2

 You can also use a file to pass in the network identifiers.
 If you use a file to enter multiple network identifiers, such as multiple individual IP addresses, enter each on a single line.
 For example, for a network profile where the path to this file is /home/user1/hosts_file, you would enter the following command::

-  # qpc source add --type --name mynetwork --hosts /home/user1/hosts_file --cred roothost1 roothost2
+  # qpc source add --type network --name mynetwork --hosts /home/user1/hosts_file --cred roothost1 roothost2

 Working with a vCenter Server Source